radiiplus/foo/README.md

 ## 🚀 Hello, World (2 Ways)

 FOO adapts to your style.
-Whether you want maximum readability or Python-like brevity, FOO has you covered.
+Whether you want maximum readability, FOO has you covered.

 ### 1. The Readable Way (Standard)
 Perfect for learning and clear documentation.